stefano-pogliani/dotfiles/README.MacOS.md

 make provision
 # To update the local configuration on a provisioned system:
 make sync

+# MacOS will only load ~/.profile for interactive shells.
+echo 'source ~/.bashrc' > ~/.profile

 # ADDITIONAL TASKS:
 #  * Generate SSH key and add to places (if needed)